School Psychology - Ed.S.

 |SPSY 77971||ISSUES AND APPROACHES IN SCHOOL PSYCHOLOGY (taken twice) 2||6|

 |SPSY 77972||SOCIAL-EMOTIONAL ASSESSMENT FOR SCHOOL PSYCHOLOGISTS||3|

 |SPSY 77974||SOCIAL-EMOTIONAL INTERVENTIONS IN SCHOOL PSYCHOLOGY||3|

 |SPSY 77980||INTEGRATING EXPERIENCE IN SCHOOL PSYCHOLOGY||2|

-Required for students without a current Ohio teaching credential
+SPSY 77592 is required for students without a current Ohio teaching credential.

 Candidates seeking School Psychologist licensure are required to pass Praxis II test School Psychologist (0401) or the domain specific School Psychology Ohio Assessment for Educators test.